10 Smart City Apartment Ideas to Make Every Room Work Harder

 However, vertical storage should still look intentional.
 Avoid covering every wall with random shelves.
 Instead, group items by purpose and choose containers that match.
 This keeps the apartment from looking busy.
 For example, use identical baskets on a high shelf, matching glass jars in the kitchen, or a consistent set of hooks near the door.

-Small apartment wall storage ideas
+Apartment wall storage ideas

 • Floating shelves above desks, sofas, or beds